tkishel/unlock_puppet/README.md

 This task allows you unlock puppet agent runs exceeding the configured `runtimeout` or `runinterval`.

-This is valuable when a puppet agent process is locked or the puppet service needs to be started or restarted.
+This is valuable when a puppet agent process is locked, and/or the puppet service needs to be started or restarted.

 ## Usage